hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * supports a readonly view mode, if required.

-* adjust to terminal window size changes.
+* auto-adjust to terminal window size changes.

 * Try be simple and sane wrt fieldsep and textquote.